datavaluepeople/dvp-defining-docs/principles.md

     - Why: Collaboration and mutual wins feel better, and we think give better returns for us in the long run.
     - Downside: We might earn lower immediate returns than we otherwise could.
+- We leave a wake which is a joy for others to take up:
+    - Why: We want things we do to have lasting value, for that to happen things we do need to be able to be taken up by others (including our future selves), thus we leave our work in a comprehensible and accessible state.
+    - Downside: It takes longer to build and create things, because we need to do extra work to make it readily continuable by someone else.